 On March 16, 2008, the very day of the repose of His Eminence, Metropolitan Laurus, Archbishop Hilarion was appointed Temporary President of Synod of Bishops and of the electoral commission tasked with preparing for the Sobor of Bishops.
 There His Eminence was elected First Hierarch of the Russian Church Abroad on May 12.
 On May 18, 2008, Metropolitan Hilarion was enthroned in the Synodal Cathedral of the Sign.

-New York City: On Feast of Our Lady of Pochaev, Metropolitan Hilarion celebrates Liturgy in Synodal Cathedral - 08/09/18
+New York City: Metropolitan Hilarion celebrates Liturgy for Feast of Ascension in Synodal Cathedral - 06/07/19

-On Sunday, August 5, the feast of the Pochaev Icon of the Mother of God, Metropolitan Hilarion of Eastern America & New York celebrated Divine Liturgy in the Synodal Cathedral of the Sign in New York City.
+On Thursday, June 6, the great feast of the Ascension of the Lord, Metropolitan Hilarion of Eastern America & New York celebrated Divine Liturgy in the Synodal Cathedral of the Sign in New York City.